-Drury University is an institution of higher education offering masters, baccalaureate and associate degrees.
+Drury University is an institution of higher education offering masters, baccalaureate, and associate degrees.
 The university enrollment is approximately 2,600 students.
 Programs are characterized by a focus on preparing students for satisfying and successful lives and careers.
 The programs prepare students for professional careers through careful attention to a liberal arts education with professional preparation.
 Drury is distinctive in its attention to the comprehensive preparation of graduates competent to assume leading roles in their professions and in their communities.
 Drury is particularly noted for small class sizes and excellence in teaching.

-The university is comprised of Drury College (traditional day school), the College of Continuing Professional Studies (CCPS aka Drury GO) and the College of Graduate Studies (CGS).
+The university is comprised of Drury College (traditional day school), the College of Continuing Professional Studies (CCPS aka Drury GO), and the College of Graduate Studies (CGS).
 Drury College of Drury University offers more than 50 majors for undergraduate students, most of whom are full-time.
-Degrees offered through this college are the Bachelor of Arts, the Bachelor of Business Administration, the Bachelor of Music Therapy and the Bachelor of Science.
-A first professional degree, Master of Architecture, is offered through the Hammons School of Architecture.
+Degrees offered through this college are Bachelor of Arts, Bachelor of Business Administration, Bachelor of Music Therapy and Bachelor of Science.
+Professional degrees - Master of Architecture, and Bachelor of Science programs in Electrical and Mechanical Engineering - are offered through the Hammons School of Architecture and the School of Engineering, respectively.
 Additional information regarding Day School undergraduate programs may be obtained through the Day School catalog.

 The College of Continuing Professional Studies offers baccalaureate and associate programs to adult students who are continuing their education in the evenings, online, and/or at various program locations throughout the state.
 The Bachelor of Business Administration, the Bachelor of Science, the Bachelor of General Studies, the Associate of Science, and the Associate of Arts degrees offered by this college are designed to meet the needs of part-time students and those whose schedules do not permit them to attend during the day in Springfield.
-Additional information regarding CCPS programs may be obtained through the Continuing Studies catalog.

-The College of Graduate Studies offers master's degrees in business administration, communication, education, integrative leadership, nonprofit and civic leadership, and public service and safety leadership.
+The College of Graduate Studies offers master's degrees in communication, education, integrative leadership, nonprofit and civic leadership, public service and safety leadership, and physician assistant studies.
 Additional information regarding graduate programs may be obtained through the Graduate Programs catalog.

-Drury University reserves the right to modify the terms of this catalog, including calendar, fees and tuition, without prior notice.
+Drury University reserves the right to modify the terms of this catalog, including calendar, fees, and tuition without prior notice.